 You will have an interview and initial assessment.
 Parents and carers are welcome to attend the interview but not the initial assessment.
 You will also need to show an example of some horticultural experience (grass cutting, garden maintenance, seed sowing etc.) at interview.

-You will also be required to study Maths and English if you have not obtained a C grade at GCSE level.
+You will also be required to study Maths and English if you have not obtained a minimum level 4 at GCSE.

 You will be required to supply your own:

-After this course, you can progress to the Advanced Diploma in Horticulture, Countryside or Arboriculture, Level 3 Landscape Design and Construction College Certificate, or an RHS Level 3 course if you achieve a Merit grade or above.
+After this course, you can progress to the Advanced Diploma in Countryside or Arboriculture, Level 3 Landscape Design and Construction College Certificate, or an RHS Level 3 course if you achieve a Merit grade or above.